 Sourdough is made sour from the acetic and lactic acids which are produced by the bacteria in the sourdough starter.
 The bacteria eat sugars in the flour and excrete acids.
 Acetic acid gives the bread a vinegary taste and lactic acid gives a milder yogurt-like taste.

-With a simple explanation of the culture at work, now let’s look at what causes different flavors to develop more than others and why some sourdough is sourer.
 To read about how sourdough lasts longer and how to store it properly, read my article on super sourdough.

 What Affects The Sourness In Sourdough?